I contact for more information?

 What should I pack?

-clothing and footwear is the norm but it does get cool
+Lightweight clothing and footwear is the norm but it

-sunglasses, sun block and hat.
-While snorkeling you
+sun protection like sunglasses, sun block and hat.
+While

 What type of currency will I need?